vishvAsa/kAvyam/laxyam/padyam/kokilA-sandeshaH/2_uttarabhAgaH.md

 and while the rise of its artists magnifies the city,
 it is the rise of the moon that magnifies the ocean.
 1

+[^1]: The Sanskrit term ‘*bhūbhrt*’, ‘that which bears the earth’, is often used to denote a mountain or a king; both are meant in this case.

 </details>